ebu/benchmarkstt/docs/DEMO_2.rst

 The first release of :code:`benchmarkstt` does not integrate directly with STT vendors or engines, so transcripts for benchmarking have to be retrieved separately and converted to plain text.

 For this demo, two machine transcripts were retrieved for the Question Time audio: from AWS Transcribe and from the BBC's version of Kaldi, an open-source STT framework.
-This version was trained on BBC content so is expected to perform better.

 Both AWS and BBC-Kaldi return the transcript in JSON format, with word-level timings.
 They also contain a field with the entire transcript as a single string, and this is the value we will use (we don't benchmark timings in this version).
 To make the hypothesis files, simply copy the contents of the transcript field from both documents into two new text files: :code:`qt_aws_hypothesis.txt` and :code:`qt_kaldi_hypothesis.txt`.